scmgustafson/linux-ansible-via-terraform/README.md

 Initialize and apply Terraform configuration

-1. `terraform init`
+1. Clone the repository
-2. `terraform apply`
+2. Run a `terraform init` to initialize the working directory

-## How to Test

-Test from Terraform via remote-exec:

-1. Uncomment the `"null_resource" "ansible_test"` resource block at the end of main.tf
-2. Run a `terraform apply` and allow the new null_resource to create
+3. Run a `terraform apply` to provision the infra
-3. Check the output for the stdout of an `ansible ping` command (you should see "web1 | SUCCESS ...")

-View the content of the 2 managed web servers:
+4. Watch Terraform and Ansible do their thing in the console
+5. Visit the webserver addresses that are given in the terraform output.
+Enjoy :)